YukiHoshino0203/KokoroSystem-Llama2-Research/README.md

-*Note: These demos are designed to demonstrate the validity of the mathematical framework.
+*Note: These demos are designed to demonstrate the validity of a completely new theoretical framework — representing emotions and intentions as mathematical formulas.
-They are not intended for direct practical use, but rather to showcase research value and potential.*
+The purpose is to show that this framework can, in fact, be applied to language models.
+While the project is still at a research stage and not intended for direct practical use, the results clearly confirm that the formulas exert a tangible effect.
+This serves as evidence of its research value and potential for future development.*

+---

 # KokoroSystem EX + Llama2 Research Implementation